Skip to main content

 • · Form 8938 (FATCA) when thresholds hit

-• · FinCEN 114 (FBAR) auto-generated and filed
+• · FinCEN 114 (FBAR) threshold check and separate-filing guidance

 • · Form 1116 with Canada tax credit allocated